Avoid Smoking and Restrict Alcohol

 1. Liver Damage.

-One of the most work horses in your body is the liver.
+One of the most important workhorses in your body is the liver.
 Its functions include detoxifying toxins in the blood, maintaining metabolism, and synthesizing essential proteins for overall well being.
 Yet, subjected to alcohol over time, it has to take the abuse of this toxic burden.

 To many, what was once an innocent drink has become a long term illness that is affecting every aspect of their life.
 And the unfortunate reality is, many do not know until major damage has already been inflicted.